dat3Cph/material/flow1/jpa/week3/JpaProject.md

     - PostgresSQL
     - pgAdmin
     - Lombok
-- [R-2] The project must cont-ain a meaningful eer-diagram (use pgAdmin to create the diagram)
+- [R-2] The project must contain a meaningful EER-diagram (use pgAdmin to create the diagram)
 - [R-3] The project must be documented (short) in a README.md file
 - [R-4] The project must contain meaningful unit tests.
 (70 - 80 % of the methods must be tested (DAO, Entity ...))
 - [R-5] JPA annotations must be used for mapping domain classes